 It can be taken from the previous card that this man won a major battle.
-People are praising him for defending them and for putting his life on the line.
+People praise him for defending them and putting his life on the line.
 The man is wearing a victory wreath, and his horse is decorated.

-People are cheering on the man.
+People are cheering the man on.
 His horse is white, which represents purity and success.
 The rider holds up a wand, which is a symbol for free will, manifestation, and action.
 This is a man who marches forward rather than sits at home watching TV and twiddling his thumbs.